silentstranger5/blog/content/posts/sha256/writing-an-algorithm-part-2.md

 }
 ```

-We assume here that `digest` buffer is already initialized and has enough storage.
+We assume here that the `digest` buffer is already initialized and has enough storage.
 Notice that hash values are stored as little-endian values on little-endian machines.
-This means that we have to swap bytes of those words before we can treat them as a collection of bytes.
+This means that we have to swap the bytes of those words before we can treat them as a collection of bytes.

-Before we go further, I want to notice that we are not going to use our context anymore.
-This means that now is a perfect time to free all data from our context (or at least define a function which will be doing it):
+Before we go further, I want to note that we are not going to use our context anymore.
+This means that now is a perfect time to free all data from our context (or at least define a function that will be doing it):

 ```c
 /* free data from context */